hoo-dles/jadx-revanced/README.md

-# revanced-script
+# jadx-revanced

-Run ./gradlew app:dist to build the plugin then in app/build/dist you find the jar
+Run ./gradlew plugin:dist to build the plugin then in app/build/dist you find the jar

 You need the github token for accessing the revanced-patcher repo